Ray Rayner: WGN-TV Channel 9

 His first role on WGN was as Sergeant Pettibone, the host of The Dick Tracy Show.
 He joined the cast of Bozo's Circus as country bumpkin clown Oliver O. Oliver.
 By 1965, Rayner's clown character, along with "Sandy", played by Don Sandburg, were added to Larry Harmon's Bozo coloring books.
 Rayner left the show in 1971 because he wanted more time for other projects.
 After that, he occasionally appeared on the show as Oliver and filled in for Ned Locke as "Mr. Ray" when needed.
-Following the cancellation of Dick Tracy, a new afternoon program called Rocket to Adventure ran until 1968; this featured early appearances by Gigantor and Tobor the Eighth Man.
+Following the cancellation of The Dick Tracy Show, a new afternoon program called Rocket to Adventure ran until 1968; this featured early appearances by Gigantor and Tobor the Eighth Man.
 Rayner hosted the show appearing as an astronaut.
 In 1968, he also appeared in television commercials for McDonald's as Ronald McDonald.
-At one point, WGN-TV had enough hope in being able to syndicate Rayner's Dick Tracy show to produce a pilot for that purpose.
+At one point, WGN-TV had enough hope in being able to syndicate Rayner's scenes alongside The Dick Tracy Show to produce a pilot for that purpose.